Beginner Bodybuilding Workouts

 Overtraining is real and can be a serious setback.
 Feeling constantly fatigued, headaches, and mood changes may be signs.
 Listen to your body, it knows when it needs a break.
 Rest days are a necessary part of any training regimen, allowing your muscles to heal and grow.

-To prevent hitting a plateau or burning out, consider implementing deload weeks.
+To prevent hitting a plateau or burning out, consider implementing deload weeks, again.
 These are periods where you reduce your workout intensity, like lifting lighter or focusing on form.
 This helps your body recover from constant stress and set you up for future gains.

 The mind-muscle connection isn’t just gym jargon.
 Focusing on the muscle you’re working can improve the quality of your lifts.
 It helps in recruiting the right muscles and getting more out of every rep.